ahuacate/pve-nas/README.md

 |RAIDZ2|A variation on RAID-5, double parity.
 Requires at least 4 disks.
 |RAIDZ3|A variation on RAID-5, triple parity.
 Requires at least 5 disks.

-Remember our Easy Script will destroy all existing data on these storage hard disks and its not recoverable!
+Remember, our Easy Script will destroy all existing data on these storage hard disks!

 # 2. Installer Prerequisite Credentials and inputs needed

 Our Easy Script requires the User to provide some inputs.
-The installer will be given default values to use or the option to input your own values.
+The installer will be given default values to use or the option to input your values.

-With a TrueNAS build the installer must enter the details manually using the native TrueNAS webGUI.
+With a TrueNAS build, the installer must enter the details manually using the native TrueNAS WebGUI.
 No Easy Script exists for configuring TrueNAS.

 We recommend you first prepare the following and have your credentials ready before running our NAS build scripts.

 ## 2.1.
 A System designated Administrator Email

 You need a designated administrator email address.
-All server alerts and server activity notifications will be sent to this email address.
-GMail works fine.
+All server alerts and activity notifications will be sent to this email address.
+Gmail works fine.

 ## 2.2.
 SSMTP Server Credentials

-Our Ubuntu NAS Easy Script will give you the the option to install a SSMTP Email server (Recommended).
-SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the systems designated administrator.
+Our Ubuntu NAS Easy Script will give you the option to install an SSMTP Email server (Recommended).
+SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machines like details about new user accounts, unwarranted login attempts, and system critical alerts to the system's designated administrator.

 Having a working SMTP server makes life much easier.
 For example, you can receive all new User Account SSH keys and login credentials via email.

-You will be asked for the credentials of a SMTP Server.
+You will be asked for the credentials of an SMTP Server.
 You can use GMail, GoDaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

-But we recommend you create a account at [Mailgun](https://mailgun.com) to relay your NAS system emails to your designated administrator.
+But we recommend you create an account at [Mailgun](https://mailgun.com) to relay your NAS system emails to your designated administrator.
 With [Mailgun](https://mailgun.com) you are not potentially exposing your private email server credentials held within a text file on your NAS.
-This is a added layer of security.
+This is an added layer of security.

 ## 2.3.
 NAS Hostname

 The default hostname is `nas-01`.
-With our naming convention any secondary NAS appliance should have a hostname like `nas-02`, `nas-03` and so on.
+Our naming convention applies a secondary NAS appliance to be named `nas-02`, `nas-03` and so on.
 You may change the hostname to whatever you like.
 But for networking, integration with our Easy Scripts, hostname resolving, we recommend you use the default hostname naming convention ( `nas-01` ).

 ## 2.4.
 NAS IPv4 Address